noahsc0tt/Sudoku-Solver/README.md

 # Sudoku Solver (React + TypeScript)

-An interactive Sudoku solver built with React and TypeScript.
+A simple browser-based Sudoku solver built with React and TypeScript.
 Enter your starting digits and solve puzzles using a basic backtracking-style search over row permutations.